 The latest dividend was paid out to all shareholders who bought their shares by 16 March 2022 (the "ex-dividend date").

 Ingham's share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Ingham's's is 0.3163.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Ingham's's is 0.3223.
 This would suggest that Ingham's's shares are less volatile than average (for this exchange).

 Inghams Group Limited, together with its subsidiaries, produces and sells chicken and turkey products in Australia and New Zealand.
 The company provides, fresh, fresh with flavor, frozen, gluten free, and ready to cook chicken and turkey products under the Ingham's brand name.
 It also offers stock feeds for poultry, pig, and dairy industries.
 The company was founded in 1918 and is based in North Ryde, Australia.